Anger management

 Anger management is a psycho-therapeutic program for anger prevention and control.
-It has been described as deploying anger successfully.
+It has been described as deploying anger successfully and efficiently.

 Anger is frequently a result of frustration, or of feeling blocked or thwarted from something the subject feels is important.
 Anger can also be a defensive response to underlying fear or feelings of vulnerability or powerlessness.
 Anger management programs consider anger to be caused by an identifiable reason, which can be logically analyzed and addressed.

 Overview

 The ideal goal of anger management is to control and regulate anger so that it does not result in problems.
 Anger is an active emotion that calls a person feeling it to respond.
 People get into anger issues because both the instigator and instigated lack interpersonal and social skills to maintain self-control.
 The experience of anger reduces impulse control and harms decision-making.
 People can learn to respond to their anger as unwanted and unpleasant rather than react to its need.
 Turning a blind eye or forgiveness is a tool to turn anger off.
 Getting enough sleep, exercising, and eating a good diet can all help to prevent anger.

 One study showed that people with anger management problems tend to not internalize blame for their actions.
 Encouraging people with anger issues to adopt a more empathetic and complex theory of mind is one approach to anger management.